State-of-the-Art Collapsar Jet Simulations Imply Undetectable Subphotospheric Neutrinos

 Our results might not hold if a hydrodynamic jet is launched and halted in an extended envelope.
 In this case, particle acceleration at internal shocks approaching the jet head cannot be ruled out, albeit numerical simulations of this scenario are lacking.
 This might be the case for choked jets accompanying some Type-II supernovae~\citep{He:2018lwb} and LFBOTs~\citep{Guarini:2022uyp}.

 In conclusion, our work highlights the importance of an advanced modeling of particle production and acceleration in collapsar jets, which takes into account the jet dynamics and related non-linearities.
-As shown in this work, such modeling largely affects previous conclusions on the neutrino detection prospects.\\
+As shown in this work, such modeling may largely affect previous conclusions on the subphotospheric neutrino detection prospects.\\

-{\bf Note added.---} While this project was in its final stages of completion, we became aware of work in progress by Carpio et al.~\cite{CarpioTalk}, which focuses on high-energy neutrino emission from magnetized jets propagating in different stellar progenitors.
-Reference~\cite{CarpioTalk} relies on an analytic model with magnetization at the base of the jet growing as a function of time.
+{\bf Note added.---} While this project was in its final stages of completion, we became aware of work in progress by Carpio et al.~\cite{CarpioTalk,Bhattacharya:2022btx}, which focuses on high-energy neutrino emission from magnetized jets propagating in different stellar progenitors.
+Reference~\cite{CarpioTalk,Bhattacharya:2022btx} relies on an analytic model with magnetization at the base of the jet growing as a function of time.
 This is intrinsically different from our work, which is based on post-processing of realistic 3D GRMHD collapsar jet simulations.
-Reference~\cite{CarpioTalk} also overlooks the effects of jet-cocoon mixing, which we find to have a substantial effect on particle acceleration efficiency, and it considers neutrino production in uncollimated jets in collapsars, while our benchmark jets are naturally collimated by the cocoon.
+Reference~\cite{CarpioTalk,Bhattacharya:2022btx} also overlooks the effects of jet-cocoon mixing and it considers neutrino production in uncollimated jets in collapsars, while our benchmark jets are naturally collimated by the cocoon.
 Uncollimated jets imply jet energies that are orders of magnitude higher that those observed among GRBs and are thus not supported by observations.
-The mechanisms invoked for neutrino production and the sites of particle acceleration invoked in Ref.~\cite{CarpioTalk} differ from the ones investigated in this paper.